dreamcatcher-tech/network/website/nfas/NFAs/P01 Dreamcatcher/02 Funding.md

 1. To be able to convince potential investors that the Dreamcatcher is a good opportunity for them to invest.
 2. To be able to take in investment should investors agree.
-3. To be able to effectively spend that treasury legally to create NFAs for the creation of the Dreamcatcher, and for NFAs built on the Dreamcatcher.
-This includes spending the treasury on third parties.
+3. To be able to effectively spend that treasury legally to create NFAs for the creation of the Dreamcatcher, and for NFAs built on the Dreamcatcher, including spending the treasury on third parties.
 4. To be able to disburse the benefits attributed to the NFAs to contributors and investors.
+5. Use a funding mechanism that can be reused for any other projects on the Dreamcatcher network

 ## Detailed Description